 The experiments reported below provide evidence to begin to address this hypothesis.
 In these experiments, subjects were told they were going to play a language game.
-Each of four rounds proceeded through a prime block followed by a target block.
-In the prime block, experimental subjects heard an experimenter describe twelve events (depicted as partially colored line drawings).
+In this game, each round proceeded through a prime block followed by a target block.
+In the prime block, experimental subjects heard experimenters describe twelve events (depicted as partially colored line drawings).
 Each of the twelve events could be described with two opposing syntactic structures; for example, a double object dative and a prepositional dative.
 Within each block of prime trials, subjects heard an equal number of opposing structures (e.g., subjects heard two double object dative and two prepositional dative structures in each prime block).
-Next, in the target block, subjects described those same twelve events back to the experimenter.
+Next, in the target block, subjects described those same twelve events back to an experimenter.
 For example, in the prime block, a subject might hear a double-object dative like “the man is giving the doctor a prescription,” used to describe a particular event depiction.
 Then during the target block, the subject was given the same event depiction to describe back to the experimenter.
 If listeners map event content onto a particular syntactic structure after hearing that event described with a double object dative structure once, then they should be more likely to reuse a double-object dative structure (as compared to a prepositional dative) to describe the same picture later on.
 With this design, an average of 12 (comprehended or produced) descriptions intervened between when a picture was heard described and when the subject described it back, and up to five of those descriptions could be opposite to the structure of the heard description.

 We give this hypothetical effect the descriptive label syntactic entrainment, as a specific form of entrainment in general.
 Generally, linguistic entrainment refers to conversational partners’ tendency to re-use aspects of each other’s referring expressions.
 For example, if one participant in a conversation refers to an abstract (Tangram) shape as “a skater,” another participant is more likely to refer to that same item as “a skater” as well (Clark & Wilkes-Gibbs, 1986).
 This re-use of referring expressions (e.g., “skater”) to refer to particular referents in a dialogue has been termed lexical entrainment.
 Analogously, if speakers re-use the syntactic structures their interlocutors used to refer to particular events, this would constitute syntactic entrainment.

-Importantly, the task design implemented in the experiments reported below ensures that syntactic entrainment, if observed, cannot be explained as syntactic priming.
+Importantly, the task design implemented in the experiments reported below ensures that the repetition of syntax in syntactic entrainment, if observed, cannot be explained as a consequence of syntactic priming.
 As mentioned earlier, within each round, subjects heard twelve events described with a balanced number of opposing syntactic structures (in the prime block), before describing those same pictures back again (in the target block).
 For example, in the prime block, subjects always heard two scenes described with double-object datives and two scenes described with prepositional datives, before describing those same pictures in the target block.
 Thus, any syntactic priming effect should be offset, since subjects heard an equal number of both (for example) prepositional datives and double-object datives.
 If a tendency to re-use a particular structure to describe a particular scene is nonetheless observed, it must be independent of the influence of any overall syntactic priming effect.